vacmatch/vacmatch/README.md

 ### If you are using IntelliJ IDEA...

-Please fill in is this applies to you.

-At the moment I think the Community Edition has already Scala + sbt support as a provided plugin from IntelliJ.

-There's a project for providing similar functionality as Eclipse's, so you can also follow those instructions, and provide the following plugin instead:
+If you are using IDEA >= 14, you can just use the Scala plugin and import the project from sbt.
+However, you can also generate the IDEA project files from sbt with the following recipe, like you'd do in other editors:

+1. First create a file with path `~/.sbt/0.13/plugins/plugins.sbt`
+2. Introduce in it the following line:

-	addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "1.7.0-SNAPSHOT")
+		addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "1.6.0")

-And then use the `gen_idea` task.
+3. Open the sbt console in the project folder (`cd /path/to/project;
+   sbt`)
+4. Type in `gen-idea` at the prompt.
+This should generate the required IntelliJ IDEA files.

 ### If you are using Emacs...